 Solar’s the answer to every energy question — it’s just a matter of form and substance.

-If you’ve ever considered or have actually gotten a third-party supplier for your electricity you can save WAY MORE MONEY by getting solar!!!
-3rd party suppliers typically give you a discount of .01/kwh for 6 months to a year, and after that the price goes up and may be more than the Utility Rate you were trying to get away from!!
+If you ever considered or have actually contracted with a third-party supplier for your electricity, you can save WAY MORE MONEY by going solar!
+Third party suppliers typically give you a discount of $0.01/kwh for 6 to 12 months, after…

 Recently finished an installation where the roof was not appropriate for solar panels, but the homeowner invested instead in geothermal (using the constant year-round temperature of the groundwater-about 52 degrees) and installed some PV solar heating for a pool.